22. Simple Neural Network Regression with Keras and JAX#

 the loss is mean squared error (MSE).

-adds a single layer the activation function equal to the identity map.
+The call model.add adds a single layer with the activation function equal to the identity map.

 MSE is the standard loss function for ordinary least squares regression.

-The second function creates a dense (i.e., fully connected) neural network with 3 hidden layers, where each hidden layer maps to a k-dimensional output space.
+The second function creates a dense (i.e., fully connected) neural network with 3 hidden layers, where each hidden layer maps to a 10-dimensional output space.

 def build_nn_model(output_dim=10, num_layers=3, activation_function='tanh'):